 Never fly a drone, model aircraft or multirotor near bushfires.
 While it might be tempting to record footage, you can pose a major safety risk to firefighting personnel in the air and on the ground.

 Even a small drone can represent a safety risk to manned aircraft.
-Due to this risk, firefighting aircraft can be grounded if other unauthorised aircraft are spotted near firefighting operations, as was the case in the United States.
+Due to this risk, firefighting aircraft can be grounded if other unauthorised aircraft are spotted near firefighting operations.

 Aircraft - both manned and unmanned - that are not coordinated through the state or territory fire authority are requested to remain clear of aerial firefighting operations.

 CASA is working closely with state and territory firefighting services and the National Aerial Firefighting Centre (NAFC) to help raise awareness around the dangers of drone operators flying near bushfire-affected areas.

 There are countless other instances where flying your drone might make the situation worse for all those involved.
 The efforts of emergency services in situations like floods, traffic accidents, police operations and search and rescue activities often incorporate aircraft for aerial support.

 During these operations, emergency services are often stretched to capacity and cannot afford to be disrupted by unauthorised aircraft of any kind, including drones.

 As well as the restrictions on flying near bushfires or other emergency operations, safety regulations apply to flying drones for recreation detailed in the Civil Aviation Safety Regulations (CASR) subparts 101.

 You can also download this safety information as a pamphlet: